erdc/proteus_tutorial/_episodes/02-dambreak.md

 ## SpatialTools

-*   A more general type of domain in two-dimensions is known as a planar straight line graph, which is general enough for large majority of two-dimensional geometries.
+*   A more general type of domain in two-dimensions is known as a planar straight line graph, which is general enough for the large majority of two-dimensional geometries.
 *   There is trade-off between generality and ease of use, so we introduce a helper module, SpatialTools, to enable easier domain and boundary condition creation for two-phase flow models.
 *   Spatial tools predefines some basic domains and facilitates common boundary conditions.
     ~~~